United States Bankruptcy Court

 III.
 Certain motions for relief from stay may be heard on shortened time without court order

 The following categories do not require an application for an order shortening time:

-NOTE: Motions calendared on shortened time in accordance with this procedure must be filed with the Court and served on all parties entitled to receive notice of the motion so that the moving papers and notice of hearing are received not later than 5 court days prior to the date of the hearing.
-Telephonic notice of the date, time and place of the hearing on the motion must also given to all parties entitled to receive notice not later than 5 court days prior to the hearing.
+NOTE: Motions calendared on shortened time in accordance with this procedure must be filed with the Court and served on all parties entitled to receive notice of the motion so that the moving papers and notice of hearing are received not later than 5 court days prior to the date of the hearing, unless otherwise indicated.
+Telephonic notice of the date, time and place of the hearing on the motion must also give to all parties entitled to receive notice not later than 5 court days prior to the hearing.

 For matters that may be self-calendared, follow the steps outlined below:

 STEP 1: Identify available dates and times for the type of matter that you want to calendar by referring to the monthly calendars posted in the Judge’s courtroom or on the Court’s website (www.cacb.uscourts.gov) or by calling the Court’s general information number (818-587-2900) and selecting the menu options necessary to direct you to calendaring information for Judge Tighe.
 Also refer to the dates listed below.odic revision, so please verify that you are referring to a current version of the Judge’s monthly calendar.